Chapter 1 - Aster

 ✹✹✹

-That night, Aster dreamt.
+After a day overly full of danger, sleep claimed Aster with the ease of a kind embrace.
+Aster dreamt.
 As was usual in his dreams, he was in Karipos.

-In front of Aster was a man with his same dark and short wavy hair, the same small scar on his eyebrow from where a thrown rock had struck him when he was just ten, the same cropped beard, and the same neutral look he often wore.
-On this face, though, that neutral look seemed to radiate a quiet determination.
-Most notably, his reflection’s eyes were a startling purple as opposed to his own brown eyes.
-Finally, he realized, this reflection was just a little bit taller.
+In front of Aster was a man with his same dark and short wavy hair, the same small scar on his eyebrow from where a thrown rock had struck him when he was ten, the same short cropped beard, and the same neutral look he often wore.

-Trying again, she closed her mouth, took a deep breath, and asked “Aster, why are your eyes purple?”
+She closed her mouth, took a deep breath, and asked “Aster, why are your eyes purple?”